davidhirotsu/Space-Sketchr/README.md

 Take a look at the `DrawingRig` object in the root of the scene.
 All of the drawing logic happens in the `Sketchpad.cs` script, which is attached to a particle system.
 The "drawing" is actually a regular old ParticleSystem.
 The only difference is that Looping, Play on awake, Emission, and Shape are all disabled (Leaving Renderer on).

-Note that `DrawingRig` has a `SampleController` script on it.
-This is found in the SDK at `TangoSDK/Examples/Scripts/Controllers/SampleController.cs` and used without modification.
+Note that `DrawingRig` has a `TangoSketchController` script on it.
+This is a copy of `TangoSDK/Examples/Scripts/Controllers/SampleController.cs`, with a bunch of `OnGUI` debug info disabled.
 This script is what takes the latest pose (position + rotation) data from the device and applies it to the game object.

 The actual drawing logic, in `Sketchpad.cs`, is fairly standard unity code.
 Here's how it works: